Skip to content

 • Build the react app: npm run build.

-• Inside the /api directory, install the Python dependencies: pip install -r requirements.txt.
+• Inside the app/api directory, install the Python dependencies: poetry install.

-• Collect the Django static files: python manage.py collectstatic.
+• Collect the Django static files: poetry run python manage.py collectstatic.